Doctoral Program courses are distributed across four areas:

 - Electives (7 credit hours).

 In addition, 9 dissertation credit hours are required.
 The course work is sequenced so that it can be completed in two years of full-time study.
 A part-time option, which requires three years of course work, is also available.
 Required courses are listed below.
 Other courses, independent studies, special topics, and practicum courses are available as electives in the Department of Health Administration as well as in other VCU departments.

 Foundation of Health Services Organization and Research - 11 credit hours

 (Each course is a three hour semester course, three credit hours, unless otherwise noted.)

 Health Economics (HADM 624) - Prerequisites: ECON 203 with a minimum grade of B and ECON 211.
-Develops an understanding of (1) economics as a managerial tool in making choices or decisions that will provide for an optimum allocation of limited health care resources, and (2) economics as a way of thinking about and approaching issues of public policy in financing and organizing health and medical services.
+Develops an understanding of (1) economics as a managerial tool in making choices or decisions that will provide for an optimum allocation of limited health care resources and (2) economics as a way of thinking about and approaching issues of public policy in financing and organizing health and medical services.
 Individual research on crucial or controversial issues in the health care field.
 Crosslisted as: ECON 624.